TYPE DESIGN INFORMATION PAGE last updated on Sat Sep 18 11:03:04 EDT 2021

-The Electronic Font Foundry (EFF) in Ascot, Berkshire, UK, sells most classical fonts at about 15 dollars per weight, and makes custom fonts.
+The Electronic Font Foundry (EFF) in Ascot, Berkshire, UK, sold most classical fonts at about 15 dollars per weight, and made custom fonts.
 Established in 1984, the foundry had 1300 fonts by 2012.

 On July 4, 2002, Apostrophe wrote this: I'm currently having a difficult time trying to predict the past of EFF LondonA, EFF Liz, EFF Eric and EFF Formal, to name a few.
 I have a feeling that these folks just happen to be twins with entities that are currently across the Atlantic from them, namely Adobe Garamond, Cooper Black, Gill Sans and Copperplate Gothic.
 A friend of Detyna's writes this: When I met him at least twenty years ago, Edward and his associates had a font design studio based in Ascot, near London.
 He is a mathematician/statistician turned typographer, and was really on top of type design at the time.
 There are academic articles published on mathematical subjects on the internet.
 He's an old man now, but still a very smart guy.
 When he started, with fonts for Acorn RISC-OS (now defunct, but leading-edge British computer of mid-eighties to -nineties), he had very advanced and sophisticated algorithms for anti-aliasing and hinting, and his hand-hinting is still better than almost any other fonts I have used for screen work.
 He still sells fonts and adapts to user requirements promptly.
 I recently asked him to adjust the hinting on a font and he turns it around in a day.